theoliao1998/Data-Management/hw2.md

 Hi Kelly,

 I have checked the data can answer these questions now.
-The query records and documentations I created are appended in the end.
+The query records are appended in the end and the documentations I created is appended in *documentation.pdf*.

 Each investor will pay about $2112857.1429.